-Interns spend four-weeks shadowing and completing projects with an Everglades Foundation staff member in one of the following categories: Science and Engineering, Policy and Advocacy, Education, or Digital Communications.
+Interns shadow and complete projects with an Everglades Foundation staff member in one of the following categories: Science and Engineering, Policy and Advocacy, Education, or Digital Communications.
 Their projects contribute to the mission of the Everglades Foundation – protecting and restoring America’s Everglades.

 Please click here to learn more about the summer 2019 capstone projects.

 Who Should Apply:

 Good candidates for this internship are science, policy, education, communications-related majors who are interested in learning about the complicated nature of Everglades restoration.
 They should be willing to have flexible schedules and open minds.
 Candidates should be able to maintain a good attitude while traversing uneven terrain for up to five miles, lifting 30 lbs., and be physically fit to endure outdoor heat, humidity, and mosquitos.